An Australian hardwood timber dining table made by Eclipse is a very

 obviously work best in more rectangular shaped spaces.

-A round table is by far the most practical for maximising seating
+A table with curved sides is by far the most practical for maximising

 converse with anyone else at the table, and you'll be surprised at how